Placing Orders and Other API Functions

 Note

-If check_positions is True, it will open for all open positions to close out, but will not initiate (square-off) on its own.
-You must do that (call square-off or equivalent) before you call this API function with check_positions as True, otherwise it can potentially wait forever.
+If check_positions is True, it will wait for all open positions to close out, but will not initiate (square-off) on its own.
+You must do that (call square-off or equivalent) before you call this API function with check_positions as True, otherwise it can potentially wait a long time and /or exit with an error.
 Also, if check_positions is True, check_orders is automatically set to True (as otherwise the wait may not be meaningful).

 Danger